1957 Grand Prix motorcycle racing season: Season summary

-1957 marked the end of a Golden Era in Grand Prix motorcycle racing.
-There had been an impressive variety of machinery competing during the 1950s including, works teams from AJS, Norton, Gilera, MV Agusta, Moto Guzzi, and BMW.
-That's six factories taking part with singles, twins and four-cylinder machines.
-Include privateer Nortons and Matchless and it made for a colorful competition.
+1957 marked the end of an era in Grand Prix motorcycle racing.
+There had been a variety of machinery competing during the 1950s including works teams from AJS, Norton, Gilera, MV Agusta, Moto Guzzi and BMW.
+They used singles, twins and four-cylinder machines including privateer Nortons and Matchless.

-Then the Italian firms dropped a bombshell by announcing they would pull out of racing at the conclusion of the 1957 season, citing escalating costs and dwindling motorcycle sales.
+The Italian firms dropped a bombshell by announcing they would pull out of racing at the conclusion of the 1957 season, citing escalating costs and dwindling motorcycle sales.
 MV Agusta initially went along with the pull out before reconsidering.
 The firm would go on to claim 17 consecutive 500cc crowns.

 1957 would also mark a new era in other respects with the banning of the dustbin fairings due to their dangerous instability in crosswinds.
 Another harbinger of change was the introduction of two-stroke engines in competition.
 An East German firm named MZ placed respectably in races at the Nürburgring although few people viewed the two-strokes as a threat to the mighty four-strokes.